Mediation Luton receives ministerial backing

 Divorce cases overwhelm courts

 The costs of divorces are substantial.
-In terms of legal expenses, couples who are divorcing are often shocked how much those fees can be.
+In terms of legal expenses, couples who are divorcing are often shocked by how much those fees can be.
 Indeed, they can escalate exponentially in very long court proceedings.
-Moreover, there are also the social costs to children and other members of the family who may even suffer from stress because of the divorce.
-Courtrooms across the United Kingdom are filled with divorce cases and, in the major cities of the nation, divorce hearings are becoming one of the predominant areas of business.
+Moreover, there are also social costs to children and other members of the family who may even suffer from stress because of the divorce.
+The family Court room in Luton are filled with divorce cases and, in the major cities of the nation, divorce hearings are becoming one of the predominant areas of business.
 In our major cities, courts can hardly cope with the volume of divorce cases that they need to deal with.

 Simon Hughes praises “excellent” mediation